ggandor/lightspeed.nvim/README.md

 out an entire line, you should definitely use some plugin that offers a dedicated command, or make your own mapping, instead of doing it by hand.
 And so on...

+### Labeled matches for 1-character search?

+That would be pretty pointless, for two reasons.
+First, the "break" is inevitable then, since it is physically impossible to show labels ahead of time.
+Second, usually there are too many matches, so we should use multi-character labels.
+(The closer ones you could probably reach with `s` directly.)
+Now, ask yourself the question: isn't it much better to type two on-screen characters, and then a "little bit surprising" label, than to type one on-screen character, and wait for - most probably - two surprising characters to appear?

+Moreover, if you start thinking about whether to use `f` or `s`, then the whole thing is screwed already.
+Minimal mental effort.
+That is the mantra of Lightspeed.
+1-character search is for very short distances, or when you can clearly count the number of occurrences, and reach for `f` or `t` in a totally automatic way.
+In those cases they are invaluable shortcuts, but for everything else, `s` should be the default choice.
+The multiline enhancement has only been implemented because of that annoying situation when there is a unique character just a couple of lines above of below the current line, but we could not target it with the native `f`/`t`.

 ### Bi-directional search?